-A proposed business street will help create an interconnected network of streets and sidewalks that will provide easy access for pedestrians and automobile traffic within the Plan area.
+A proposed business street will help create an interconnected network of streets and sidewalks that will provide easy access for pedestrians and vehcular traffic within the Plan area.
 These business streets will also provide new frontage for retail opportunities off of Piney Branch Road.

-Right-of-way: 50-60 feet Lanes: Two travel lanes
+50-60 feet Right-of-way: Two travel lanes Lanes:

-Pedestrian/Bike Access: Sidewalks next to existing travel lanes, limited pedestrian access provided to Piney Branch Road.
+Pedestrian/Bike Access: Sidewalks next to existing travel lanes, limited pedestrian access provided to Piney Branch Road